Join our Youth Cadets at

 Essential survival training to help you achieve a better chance of survival compared to doing it alone or being completely unprepared.
 This includes those who are lone survivors.

-Share and Improve your Knowledge base of Prepping and Survival
+Share and Improve your Knowledge base of Mutual Assistance and Survival

 Members share their knowledge with other members to assist each other in the event of a crisis.

-Improving your chances of surviving, even if your alone
+Improving your chances of surviving, even if you're alone

 There are some circumstances where you might have to survive alone.
-Membership means you will be better prepared and connected to survive.
+Membership means you will be better prepared and connected to survive in mutual assistance groups.

 Recognition for achievements